Innukjuakju Pudlat

 Innukjuakju Pudlat (1913–1972), alternatively known as Inukjurakju, Innukjuakjuk, Inujurakju, Innukjuakjuk Pudlat, Inukjurakju Pudlat, Innukyuarakjuke Pudlat, or Innukjuarakjuke Pudlat, was an Inuk artist who worked primarily in drawing and printmaking.
-During her artistic career she worked with the West Baffin Eskimo Co-operative in Cape Dorset, Nunavut.
+During her artistic career she worked with the West Baffin Eskimo Cooperative in Cape Dorset, Nunavut.

 Artistic career

 Pudlat began drawing in the late 1950s alongside her husband Pudlo Pudlat, after an arm injury made it difficult for him to practice his then-preferred artistic medium of carving.
-The pair were encouraged to do so by Inuit art pioneer James Archibald Houston and Terry Ryan, who later became manager of the West Baffin Eskimo Co-Operative.
+The pair were encouraged to do so by Inuit art pioneer James Archibald Houston and Terry Ryan, who later became manager of the West Baffin Eskimo Cooperative.

 Pudlat's works were often made using stonecut printmaking methods, and sometimes seal skin stencil on paper.
 Her prints focus on playful renderings of animals living in the Cape Dorset area, such as owls, Canada geese, rabbits, and walruses.
 Her works also depict activities of daily life in Cape Dorset, including hunting, fishing, and singing.